quantum-ods/qmlcourse/README.md

 ## Contributing Guide

-Refer to [CONTRIBUTING.md](./CONTRIBUTING.md) for the definition of all contributor roles.
+Refer to [Contributing Guide](./CONTRIBUTING.md) for the definition of all contributor roles.

 ## Discussions